pramttl/obp-python-client/README.rst

 The code manages to get the access token, to construct the required OAuth Header and stores the OAuth Header object in a file.
 The OAuth header object will be useful to the REST Client.
+You may choose an automatic sandbox demo, where the browser is operated automatically by the code during the verification process (using selenium)

 Using the REST API to get data from an OBP Server
 -----------------------------------------------
-The rest-client.py file do GET API calls by adding the OAuth header required to access the protected resources.
+The rest-client.py file does GET API calls by adding the OAuth header required to access the protected resources.
+#TODO: It will soon allow POST, PUT, DELETE calls also.

 Installation